 Who am I?
 My online persona is ‘weenie’, I’m 40-something, unmarried with no dependants and I live in Manchester, UK.
 My interests include keeping fit, football, reading fiction, gigs/festivals, home brewing beer and TV shows like ‘Game of Thrones’ and ‘The Walking Dead’.

-I was working for the same international finance company for 21 years in various roles but lost my job at the end of December 2016.
+I was working for the same international finance company for 21 years in various roles but was made redundant at the end of December 2016.
 I had been paying into the final salary pension scheme until then.

 am currently ‘in between jobs’ started a new job in May 2017.